 Cons:

-- Most facilities that do the test do not have a standardized testing protocol, see LEAP information below.
+- Most (but not all) facilities that do the test do not have a standardized testing protocol on how to use the test.

 Pros

-- Can also test food and chemical reactions.
+- It can also test food and chemical reactions.

 Cons